gruntjs/grunt-contrib/README.md

 ## Included Helpers
 ### [`options`](/gruntjs/grunt-contrib/blob/master/docs/helpers.md#options)
 Unified options retrieval

+## Bugs

+Help us squash them by submitting an issue that describes how you encountered it; please be as specific as possible including operating system, node, grunt, and grunt-contrib versions.

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Also, add tests for any new or changed functionality and be sure to lint your code.